BlogH-01

 Every year, doctors and healthcare providers hear the same question: “How effective is the flu shot?”
 If you’re asking the general public, it really depends on who you ask.
 Some people will claim the flu shot never works for them.
 Others swear by it.

-Here’s what one report showed: A 2017 study found the flu vaccination reduced intensive care unit (ICU) admissions, ICU length of stay, and overall hospitalization length among flu patients.
+Here’s what one report showed: A 2017 study found that flu vaccination reduced intensive care unit (ICU) admissions, ICU length of stay, and overall hospitalization length among flu patients.
 It also reduced the amount of flu-related deaths.

 In General